MissingMaps/blog/2018-12-03-mapping-in-myanmar.md

 **Two key objectives for data collection in Myanmar:**

-1. The mapping teams collected points-of-interests (this list can be viewed in the next paragraph) that were not already in OSM, cleaned and validated the data, and then uploaded it
+1. The mapping teams collected points-of-interests that were not already in OSM, cleaned and validated the data, and then uploaded the data.

-2. To form collaborations with local city authorities, disaster management agencies and volunteers to inform decision-makers about the OSM community and open source tools and communities
+2. To form collaborations with local city authorities, disaster management agencies and volunteers to inform decision-makers about the OSM community and open source tools and communities.

 Below, is a snapshot of how the city of Mawlamyine was divided into mapping tasks and the smaller squares demonstrate areas of higher urban density.